This is the logo for the 106th website.

 Roll call was taken and all were present with the exceptions of Kenneth Bradfield, Benjamin Britton, Thomas Maw, Joseph Puett and Robert Scranton.

 Remarks by President Robert F. Howell in which he stated; that it had been a great honor and privilege to serve the Association as their President the past year.
+He also thanked all the elected and appointed officers and the Board of Directors for their help in making his job easier.

 Reading of the minutes of last Board of Directors meeting held in Milwaukee.
 Motion made by Russell Villwock to except minutes as read.
 Seconded and passed.